DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles: Related work

 \section{Related work}

-Recent work has developed neural models for various NLP tasks based on tabular data, for instance, tabular natural language inference \cite{tnli_orihuela2021natural, xinfotabs}, QA over one or a corpus of tables \cite{herzig-etal-2020-tapas, yin-etal-2020-tabert, tabnet_Arik_Pfister_2021, feifei_row_col_interact, pan-etal-2021-cltr, chemmengath-emnlp21}, table orientation classification\cite{deeptable_habibi2020,nishida2017understanding}, and relation extraction from tables \cite{relation_ex_tables_2013, neurel_relex_2}.
-Several papers study QA models.
-For instance, TaPas \cite{herzig-etal-2020-tapas} linearizes a table and passes it to a BERT-based model pre-trained on Wikipedia tables -- it answers NL questions over tables by selecting table cells and aggregation operators.
-TaBERT \cite{yin-etal-2020-tabert} uses a different pre-training objective and model architecture to jointly learn NL sentence and table representations.
-Row and column intersection (RCI) model \cite{feifei_row_col_interact} predicts the probability of finding the answer to a given question in each row and column of a table independently, without any pre-training on tables.
-TaPEx \cite{tapex} uses a BART encoder-decoder architecture, pre-trained via synthetic executable programs to mimic the behaviour of SQL execution engine.
-TABBIE \cite{tabbie} consists of two transformers that encode rows and columns independently and is pre-trained using the corrupt-cell objective.
+Recent works have developed neural models for various NLP tasks based on tabular data, \textit{viz}, tabular natural language inference \cite{tnli_orihuela2021natural, xinfotabs}, QA over one or a corpus of tables \cite{herzig-etal-2020-tapas, yin-etal-2020-tabert, tabnet_Arik_Pfister_2021, feifei_row_col_interact, pan-etal-2021-cltr, chemmengath-emnlp21}, table orientation classification \cite{deeptable_habibi2020,nishida2017understanding}, and relation extraction from tables \cite{relation_ex_tables_2013, neurel_relex_2}.
+Several recent papers study QA models---they all linearize a table and pass it to a pre-trained language model.
+For example, \textsc{TaPas} \cite{herzig-etal-2020-tapas} does this for Wikipedia tables to answer natural language questions by selecting table cells and aggregation operators. \textsc{TaBERT} \cite{yin-etal-2020-tabert} and RCI \cite{feifei_row_col_interact} also use similar ideas alongside some architectural modifications to handle rows and columns better. \textsc{TABBIE} \cite{tabbie} consists of two transformers that encode rows and columns independently, whereas \textsc{TaPEx} uses encoder-decoder architecture using BART.
+TABBIE and \textsc{TaPEx} also introduce pre-training over tables to learn table representations better.
 Similar to our work, tables have also been modeled as graphs for sequential question answering over tables \cite{muller_acq_2019}.
-However, all these works generally assume a fixed and known structure of tables with the same orientation, with the top row being the header row in all cases -- an assumption violated in our setting.
+However, all these works generally assume a fixed and known structure of tables with the same orientation, with the top row being the header row in all cases -- an assumption violated in our setting. \\ {\bf Orientation and semantic structure classification:} DeepTable \cite{deeptable_habibi2020} is a permutation-invariant neural model, which classifies tables into three orientations, while TabNet \cite{nishida2017understanding} uses RNNs and CNNs in a hybrid fashion to classify web tables into five different types of orientations. \textsc{InfoTabS} \cite{infotabs} studies natural language inference on tabular data via linearization and language models, which has been extended to the multilingual setting \cite{xinfotabs}, and has been combined with knowledge graphs \cite{transkblstm}.
+Some earlier works also focused on annotating column types, entity ID cells, and pair of columns with binary relations, based on rule-based and other ML approaches, given a catalog~\cite{sunita_iitb}.